Intermittent Fasting for Beginners: 16:8 vs 18:6 vs 20:4 Compared

 Try the Calorie CalculatorThe Bottom Line

 Intermittent fasting is a practical tool for managing calorie intake and simplifying your nutrition routine.
 It works best when combined with a sensible diet that meets your protein, calorie, and micronutrient needs.
 It is not inherently superior to traditional meal timing for fat loss.
 The best eating pattern is the one you can sustain consistently while meeting your nutritional goals.
+For practical ideas on what to eat during your eating window, check out our meal prep strategies or our 1500 calorie halal meal plan.

-Disclaimer: This content is for informational purposes only and is not medical advice.
-Consult a healthcare professional before starting any fasting protocol.
+Disclaimer: This article is for informational purposes only and does not constitute medical advice.
+Always consult a qualified healthcare professional before making changes to your diet, exercise, or supplement routine.